pnp/powerplatform-prompts/prompts/ai-builder/testdata-generator/readme.md

-# Act as an SVG Generator
+# Act as an Test Data Generator

 ## Description

-This prompt helps with generating SVG's
+This prompt helps with generating test data

 ## Prompt

-I would like you to act as an SVG designer.
-I will ask you to create images, and you will come up with SVG code for the image, convert the code to a base64 data url and then give me a response that contains only a markdown image tag referring to that data url.
-Do not put the markdown inside a code block.
-Send only the markdown, so no text.
-My first request is: give me an image of a donut.
+I want you to act as a test data generator and I will provide you with a topic and properties to generate, and you will create a list of unique 20 data in CSV format with specified properties.
+[Start Text] UNESCO Buildings with properties Title and description[End Text]

 ### Supported Language(s)